 The two white sockets (CN13 & CN15) can used to power the SATA device.
 On eBay these are described as "4-pin Micro JST 1.25mm" connectors (or similar).
 Some years ago I picked up a pack of 10 plugs with flying leads for a couple of dollars from a supplier in China.
 (See here).
 The +5V supply is on the two pins marked by the ^ symbol on the board.

-From Wyse's site here is a list of models, when they were retired, whether or not they have the PCIE socket fitted and SATA support.
-(I would expect all LE models to have the PCIE socket fitted).
+Well from Wyse's site here is a list of models and when they were retired.
+I've added a couple of extra columns as to whether or not they have the PCIE socket fitted and SATA support.
+This is based on information from others.
+I would expect all LE models to have the PCIE socket fitted.

 Model Part # EOL PCIE SATA R10L 909531-xxL 8/5/13 Fitted Yes R00L 909549-xxL